statelyai/xstate/docs/guides/communication.md

 - `src` - the source of the service to invoke, which can be:
   - a machine
   - a function that returns a `Promise`
-  - a function that returns a "callback handler"
+  - a function that returns a `function`
-  - a function that returns an observable
+  - a function that returns an `observable`
   - a string, which refers to any of the 4 listed options defined in this machine's `options.services`
   - an invoke source object <Badge text="4.12" />, which contains the source string in `{ type: src }`, as well as any other metadata.
 - `id` - the unique identifier for the invoked service